In a hurry? If you are here just for our hardening off schedule, click here to skip ahead. Otherwise, read on!

 Plants can create sort of a natural and permanent sun-tan lotion, if you will.
 But, it takes a little bit of time to develop these protections.

 If a plant hasn’t yet developed the needed protections, the plant’s leaves will usually develop white spots that progress to becoming all white.
-Once this damage gets severe enough, the plant is no longer able to photosynthesize and will typically perish.
+Once this damage gets severe enough, the plant is no longer able to photosynthesize and will sometimes perish.

 There is a fairly short period you have to “rescue” your plants, should you find yourself in a situation with burned leaves.
 You need to immediately get your plants back into protected, indoor conditions so you have a chance at survival.
 Nothing is guaranteed, though.